tinnlab/NOSI-Google-Cloud-Training/README.md

 individuals Jupyter Notebooks into a web-interface for a better navigation.
 Details of installing the tools and formatting the content can be found at: https://jupyterbook.org/en/stable/intro.html.
 The content of the course is reposed in the Github repository of Dr. Tin Nguyen's lab, and can be found at https://github.com/tinnlab/NOSI-Google-Cloud-Training.
+The overall idea of the modules are explained below:

-Module 1 of the course provides basic knowledge of Data Processing.
-It walks the student through the process of obtaining data from multiple platforms such as public repositories like the Gene Expression Omnibus (GEO), preprocessing and manipulating this data, normalization, loading and saving the Expression matrix.
-It also explains the concept of Probe Set ID and describes how to map probe IDs into gene identifiers and symbols.
++ Module 1 describes how to obtain data from multiple platforms, processing the data and saving the Expression matrix as well as how to map probe IDs into gene identifiers and symbols.

-Module 2 describes the next step in the Pathway Analysis workflow after data acquisition and preparation, which is Differential Expression Analysis.
-This is an important process, which goal is to determine which genes are expressed at different levels between two or more biological conditions.
++ Module 2 describes the next step in the Pathway Analysis workflow, which is Differential Expression Analysis, which goal is to determine which genes are expressed at different levels between two or more biological conditions.

-The results of DE analyses are often gene lists, which are difficult to interpret due to their large size and lack of useful annotations.
-Hence, Pathway Analysis aims to reduce the complexity of interpreting gene lists via mapping the listed genes to known biological pathways, processes and functions, which are contained in common curated biological databases.
-Module 3 introduces such databases including Gene Ontology (GO), Kyoto Encyclopedia of Genes and Genomes (KEGG).
++ Module 3 introduces common curated biological databases such as Gene Ontology (GO), Kyoto Encyclopedia of Genes and Genomes (KEGG), which contain known biological pathways, processes and functions, useful in interpreting gene lists obtained in Module 2.

-In Module 4, some Enrichment Analysis methods, which help gain insight into obtained gene lists by identifying pathways that are enriched in a gene list more than would be expected by chance are introduced.
-The three major steps involved the process, including definition of a gene list from omics data, determination of statistically enriched pathways, and visualization and interpretation of the results are explained.
++ In Module 4, some Enrichment Analysis methods, which help gain insight into obtained gene lists by identifying pathways that are enriched in a gene list more than would be expected by chance are introduced.

- Given the importance and applications of Pathway Analysis in physiological and biomedical research, many methods have been developed to identify enriched pathways under different biological states within a genomic study.
-Also, as more and more microarray datasets accumulate, meta-analysis methods have also been developed to integrate information among multiple studies, in a bid to understand the underlying biological phenomena behind the gene expression changes involved in a comparison of two phenotypes.
-Module 5 focuses on these methods and explores methods such as Fisher's and Stouffer's methods in detail.
++ Meta-analysis methods developed to integrate information among multiple studies, in a bid to understand the underlying biological phenomena behind the gene expression changes involved in a comparison of two phenotypes are decribed in Module 5.

 ## **Software Requirements** <a name="SOF"></a>